lethang7794/devops-book/chap-03.md

 ### Get your hands dirty with Kubernetes and YAML template tools

 > [!NOTE]
-> Using YAML and `kubectl` is a great way to learn Kubernetes, and I’m using it in the examples in this chapter to avoid introducing extra tools,
+> Using YAML (and `kubectl)` is a great way to learn Kubernetes, and it is used in the examples in this chapter to avoid introducing extra tools,
 >
 > - but raw YAML is not a great choice for production usage.
 >   - In particular, YAML doesn’t have support for variables, templating, for-loops, conditionals, and other programming language features that allow for code reuse.

-Therefore, when using Kubernetes in production, instead of raw YAML, try out one of the following tools that can solve these gaps for you:
+When using Kubernetes in production, instead of raw YAML, try out one of the following tools that can solve these gaps for you:

 - Helm
 - OpenTofu with the Kubernetes provider
 - Pulumi with the Kubernetes provider
 - Kustomize
 - kapp

 ### Example: Deploy a Kubernetes Cluster in AWS Using EKS